Three Ways With Brussels Sprouts

 Top with the grated parmesan and bake at the top of the oven for 10 minutes or until the top of the gratin is golden.

 This slaw is a wonderful way to make use of seasonal winter vegetables, turning them into a colourful raw salad that is packed with nutritional value.
-We love to serve this as an accompaniment to festive platters of cold meat and warming baked potatoes, while it is also a fantastic recipe to have up your sleeve when entertaining guests over Christmas as you can prepare it completely in advance.
+We love to serve this as an accompaniment to festive platters of cold meat and baked potatoes.
+It is also a fantastic recipe to have up your sleeve when entertaining guests over Christmas as you can prepare it completely in advance.
 If you can’t find candy or golden beetroot, traditional ruby red will work beautifully and do add your own favourite raw vegetables such as carrots or cabbage to make the recipe your own.

 3 tsp nigella seeds